BeryTBH/Neurotoxin/README.md

 ## Supposed to be support devices
 All iOS/iPadOS 17.0-26.0.1 devices, except A19/M5 devices

+# Known Bugs
+- Hide icon labels crashes Springboard.
+This will be fixed later on.

 ## Features
 - Escape app sandbox
 - Remotely control or force-crash userspace processes